ntkjer/Diff-CLI-tool/README.md

 ```
 If a field doesn't exist in the diff, we mark it as false in our return object.

+### Arguments
+For `path` replay requires the input path to be /tmp/ehub_data or an s3 link.\n
+For `timestamp` replay requires the input timestamp to be in the format `%Y-%M-%dT%H%m`, such as: `2016-01-01T03:00`.
+Where Y is year, M is month, d is day, T (splitter), H is hour, and m is minutes.

 ### Fields
 Available fields are heatTemp, ambientTemp, and schedule.

 ### S3
 We can also download straight from s3.
 Note: this link will only work for `s3://net.energyhub.assets/public/dev-exercises/audit-data/`